-All too often in mid summer I see neighbours cutting great swathes of hedging.
-Local farmers and municipal maintenance guys, who really ought to know better, have been at it with abandon too (don’t even get me started on the regular hacking of the countryside road verges, destroying wild foraging sources & orchid and wildflower habitats, which they seem to do for no good reason other than to give them something to do).
-I have received hedge cutting requests from clients who won’t take no for an answer when I tell them I refuse to cut their hedges after early March and before September.
+All too often in mid summer I see people around the countryside cutting great swathes of hedging.
+Local farmers and municipal maintenance guys, who really ought to know better, are often at it with abandon too (don’t even get me started on the regular hacking of the countryside road verges, destroying wild foraging sources & orchid and wildflower habitats, which they seem to do for no good reason other than to give them something to do).
+I regularly receive hedge cutting requests from clients who won’t take no for an answer when I tell them I refuse to cut their hedges after early March and before September.

-Former UK residents will be familiar with the RSPB’s advice in regards to hedge cutting and the Frenchies should be equally so with what the LPO has to say on the matter.
-Nevertheless, everyone’s at it during the summer months here, and brazenly so.
+Former UK residents will be familiar with the RSPB’s advice in regards to hedge cutting and the Frenchies should be equally so with what the French equivalent, the LPO, has to say on the matter.
+Nevertheless, I have seen people cutting their hedges during the summer months here, and brazenly so.

 Birds.
 We love birds.
 They are beautiful to look at, sure, but birds are important to gardeners and nature because they do a damn fine job of pest control.
 Around the world birds eat between 400 and 500 million tons of insects each year.
 We’d be inundated (more so than we already are in the countryside) with flies and mosquitos without them.

 And that’s not even to mention the job of slug and snail control that they do for us too.
 In an age where we are trying to wean ourselves from overuse of chemicals harmful to human health – slug pellets commonly contain metaldehyde – recklessly (innocently or otherwise) harming our natural pest controls is just plain stupid.